mykhakos/FreshPointSync/docs/source/product_page_hub/update_and_subscribe.rst

 Subscribing to Product Pages Updates
 ====================================

-The ``ProductPageHub`` class update and subscription logic is consistent with the ``ProductPage`` class.
-The main difference is that the hub manages multiple product pages simultaneously and performs bulk operations.
-The logic is thus covered here just briefly.
-For a detailed explanation, please refer to :ref:`Subscribing to Product Page Updates <product-page-subscribing-to-product-page-updates>`.
+The ``ProductPageHub`` class update and subscription logic manages multiple product pages simultaneously and performs bulk operations.

 Update and Subscription Logic
 -----------------------------

 ``ProductPageHub`` provides the ``update``, ``update_forever``, and ``init_update_task`` methods to fetch and update data for all managed product pages.
-Similarly, subscription to product updates is handled using the ``subscribe_for_update`` and ``unsubscribe_for_update`` methods.
+Subscription to product updates is handled using the ``subscribe_for_update`` and ``unsubscribe_for_update`` methods.

 .. note::